pladaria/xml-reader/README.md

 ## Node structure

-The objects emitted by the reader have a tree structure where each node has the following structure:
+The objects emitted by the reader are trees where each node has the following structure:

 ```typescript
 interface XmlNode {